hfutqian/GapSSG/README.md

 ## Citation
-If you find the codes useful for your research, please consider citing
+If you find the project codes useful for your research, please consider citing
 ```
 @ARTICLE{10476709,
   author={Wang, Yang and Qian, Biao and Liu, Haipeng and Rui, Yong and Wang, Meng},